awsdocs/amazon-s3-user-guide/doc_source/configure-metrics.md

-# How do I configure request metrics for an S3 Bucket?<a name="configure-metrics"></a>
+# How do I create a request metrics filter for all the objects in my S3 bucket?<a name="configure-metrics"></a>

-There are three types of Amazon CloudWatch metrics for Amazon S3:
-+ *Storage metrics* are reported once per day and are provided to all customers at no additional cost\.
-+ *Replication metrics* are available 15 minutes after enabling a replication rule with S3 Replication Time Control \(S3 RTC\)\.
-For more information, see [How do I view replication metrics?](viewing-replication-metrics.md)
-+ *Request metrics* are available at 1\-minute intervals after some latency to process, and the metrics are billed at the standard CloudWatch rate\.
+There are three types of Amazon CloudWatch metrics for Amazon S3: storage metrics, request metrics, and replication metrics\.
+Storage metrics are reported once per day and are provided to all customers at no additional cost\.
+Request metrics are available at one\-minute intervals after some latency to process\.
+Request metrics are billed at the standard CloudWatch rate\.
+You must opt into request metrics by configuring them in the console or using the Amazon S3 API\.

-For more information about CloudWatch metrics for Amazon S3, see [Monitoring Metrics with Amazon CloudWatch](https://docs.aws.amazon.com/AmazonS3/latest/dev/cloudwatch-monitoring.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information about CloudWatch metrics for Amazon S3, see [Monitoring metrics with Amazon CloudWatch](https://docs.aws.amazon.com/AmazonS3/latest/dev/cloudwatch-monitoring.html) in the *Amazon Simple Storage Service Developer Guide*\.

-To get request metrics, you must opt into them by configuring them on the AWS Management Console or using the Amazon S3 API\.
+## Configuring request metrics for all the objects in an S3 bucket \(legacy Amazon S3 console experience\)<a name="configure-request-metrics"></a>

 **To configure request metrics on a bucket**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. In the **Bucket name** list, choose the name of the bucket that contains the objects you want request metrics for\.
-![\[Console screenshot showing bucket name.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/choose-bucket-name.png)

 1. Choose the **Management** tab, and then choose **Metrics**\.
-![\[Console screenshot showing metrics button.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/choose-management-tab-metrics.png)

 1. Choose **Requests**\.
-![\[Console screenshot showing requests tab.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/choose-requests.png)

-1. In the left pane, choose the edit icon next to the name of the bucket\.
+1. Choose the edit icon next to the bucket icon\.
-![\[Console screenshot showing bucket name with edit icon.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/choose-metrics-edit.png)

-1. Select the **Request metrics** check box\.
-This also enables data transfer metrics\.
+1. To create request metrics configuration for all the objects in your bucket, select the **Request metrics** check box\.
-![\[Console screenshot showing bucket name with request metrics and data transfer metrics boxes checked.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/choose-metrics-checkbox.png)

 1. Choose **Save**\.

-You have now created a metrics configuration for all the objects in an Amazon S3 bucket\.
-About 15 minutes after CloudWatch begins tracking these request metrics, you can see graphs for the metrics on the Amazon S3 or CloudWatch console\.
+   After about 15 minutes, CloudWatch begins tracking these request metrics\.
+You can see graphs for the metrics on the Amazon S3 or CloudWatch console\.
+Request metrics are billed at the standard CloudWatch rate\.
+For more information, see [Amazon CloudWatch pricing](http://aws.amazon.com/cloudwatch/pricing/)\.

+   You can also create a filter that limits the scope of replication metrics by prefixes or tags\.
+For more information, see [How do I create a request metrics filter that limits scope by object tag or prefix?](configure-metrics-filter.md)

+## Configuring request metrics for all the objects in an S3 bucket \(new Amazon S3 console experience\)<a name="configure-request-metrics-new"></a>

+**Note**
+We are in the process of releasing a new Amazon S3 console experience to customers\.
+These instructions describe the new experience\.
+If you don't see the new console now, don't worry\.
+It will soon be available to all customers\.
+For instructions using the previous console experience, expand **Configuring request metrics for all the objects in an S3 bucket \(legacy Amazon S3 console experience\)** on this page\.

+**To create a request metrics filter**

+1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

+1. In the **Buckets** list, choose the name of the bucket that contains the objects you want request metrics for\.

+1. Choose the **Metrics** tab\.

+1. Under **Bucket metrics**, choose **View additional charts**\.

+1. Choose the **Request metrics** tab\.

+1. Choose **Create filter**\.

+1. In the **Filter name** box, enter your filter name\.

+   Names can only contain letters, numbers, periods, dashes, and underscores\.
+We recommend using the name `EntireBucket` for a filter that applies to all objects\.

+1. Under **Choose a filter scope**, choose **This filter applies to all objects in the bucket**\.

    You can also define a filter so that the metrics are only collected and reported on a subset of objects in the bucket\.
-For more information, see [How do I configure a request metrics filter?](configure-metrics-filter.md)
+For more information, see [How do I create a request metrics filter that limits scope by object tag or prefix?](configure-metrics-filter.md)

+1. Choose **Create filter**\.

+1. On the **Request metrics** tab, under **Filters**, choose the filter that you just created\.

+   After about 15 minutes, CloudWatch begins tracking these request metrics\.
+You can see them on the **Request metrics** tab\.
+You can see graphs for the metrics on the Amazon S3 or CloudWatch console\.
+Request metrics are billed at the standard CloudWatch rate\.
+For more information, see [Amazon CloudWatch pricing](http://aws.amazon.com/cloudwatch/pricing/)\.